Ludvig Verner Helms: Bali

 Helms sailed from Hamburg, Germany, on the Brig Johanna Caesar on September 15, 1846, with the intention of finding and introducing himself to his fellow countryman Mads Lange, who was reputed to have established a successful merchant business on the island of Bali.
 He had never met or corresponded with Lange, but had letters of introduction.
 His ship stopped in Cape Town, South Africa, in November 1846, where he spent several weeks with friends, and then continued to Singapore on December 16, 1846, where he arrived on February 25, 1847.

-In Singapore he was told the Bali natives were unfriendly and advised against proceeding.
-However he decided to continue, and found a ship that was willing to drop him off at Bali.
+In Singapore he was told the Bali natives were unfriendly and was advised against proceeding.
+However, he decided to continue, and found a ship that was willing to drop him off at Bali.
 He arrived in the middle of the night and, communicating only by repeating Lange's name, was led by natives to Lange's residence, where he was welcomed.

-Helms spent the next two years working for Lange in his growing trade business near Kuta, which included rice, spices, and animal stock, as well as the importing of the Chinese Kepeng, the currency used in Bali.
+Helms spent the next two years working for Lange in his growing trade business near Kuta, which included rice, spices, and animal stock, as well as the importing of the Chinese kepeng, the currency used in Bali.
 His responsibilities included negotiating prices, and arranging and preparing cargo for shipment.
 While in Bali, he became well acquainted with the natives and their habits and religions, later extensively documenting them in his book Pioneering in the Far East.
 Along with Lange, Helms also met and occasionally interacted with the reigning rajahs of Bali, particularly Rajah Kassiman (Kesiman) of Badung.

-While in Bali he also witnessed a Suttee, a Hindu practice in which a widow sacrifices herself into her deceased husband's funeral pyre.
+While in Bali he witnessed a suttee, a Hindu practice in which a widow sacrifices herself into her deceased husband's funeral pyre.
 He vividly described the event in his book Pioneering in the Far East, including a sketch.
 He also collected paintings and carvings, along with Mads Lange.
 Later in life Helms and his family donated several pieces of artwork, including some carved statues, a case of cockspurs, and a painting, to the National Museum of Denmark in Copenhagen.

 Helms stayed in Bali with Lange until the conflicts with the Dutch and Balinese in the 1848 and 1849 Dutch Interventions caused trade to dwindle.
 He played a role as courier and escort for Lange's mediations between the Dutch and Balinese in June, 1849, which resulted in peaceful settlement.
 Lange's Kuta business gradually declined due to Dutch blockades during the interventions, epidemics, warring between the Balinese rajahs, as well as the growing use of steamships which shifted trade to competing ports in northern Bali.
 Lange's business never recovered, and on June 21, 1849, Helms left to find other employment in Singapore.
 Helms returned to Bali only once in September 1858, when he stopped en route to Europe from Sarawak to visit Lange.
 He was saddened to find Lange had died a few years earlier.